 By investing in local artists, WonderRoot CSA shareholders are helping keep artists in Atlanta while getting to fill their homes with artworks made by our city's most dynamic creators.
 In addition, the program enables CSA artists to make lasting connections with other artists and art enthusiasts, grow their collector-base and receive financial support for their creative practices.
 By nurturing both local artists and collectors, the WonderRoot CSA helps grow and sustain Atlanta's arts & culture ecology through a more equitable lens.

-The newest season of the WonderRoot CSA (Season 10) has just launched–Check out the line-up of artists below and consider purchasing a share.
-It’s going to be an awesome season!
+The newest season of the WonderRoot CSA (Season 10) has just launched--Check out the line-up of artists below and consider purchasing a share.
+It's going to be an awesome season!
 An application to purchase Season 9 is still active.

 The Wonderroot CSA Season 10 artists represents six individuals I deeply admired in the turbulent year of 2016.
 Their work has opened my mind and represents a breadth of aesthetics and messages I subscribe to.
 From subjects like mental illness, immigration, the influence of media, and Black Lives Matter protests — their work represent a modern American narrative.
 The Wonderroot CSA is a unique opportunity to the art practice by allowing a narrow focus for the artist to produce a cohesive body of work.